Health & Fitness

 Measuring heart rate too late

 For the Rockport test, HR must be recorded within 15 seconds of finishing.
-Every 10 seconds of delay drops your reading by roughly 5–8 bpm, which inflates the VO2 estimate.
+Every 10 seconds of delay drops your reading by roughly 5 to 8 bpm, which inflates the VO2 estimate.

 Running instead of walking the Rockport test

 The formula is calibrated for walking mechanics.
-Running at any point invalidates the result.
+Running at any point invalidates the result; it will read higher than your actual walking-based VO2 estimate.

 Choosing too low a workload for the Åstrand test

 If the workload keeps your HR below 120 bpm, the extrapolation to VO2 max becomes unreliable.
-Aim for 130–150 bpm during the steady-state phase.
+Aim for 130 to 150 bpm during the steady-state phase.

 Comparing scores across different test methods